dabercro/CrombieTools/docs/MAKETREE.md

     {reset(panda::Event& event)}

-The class implementation prepends all of the argument types with `const` automatically, so there is not need (in fact, is a bug) for you to specify that yourself.
+The class implementation prepends all of the argument types with `const` automatically, so there is no need (in fact, it is a bug) for you to specify that yourself.

 To change the fill declaration, just put `fill` in a line like the previous instead of `reset`.